 - In the field of market research for predicting demand for products and services, designing an experiment to improve the quality of products.

 - In politics, statistics can be really useful for deriving the sentiment of the people and predicting the results.

 - In transportation and logistics, companies can use statistics to predict the supply and demand of particular regions for piling up or reducing stocks.

 The below table represents the salaries of the different job titles under which the statisticians are engaged in companies and their pay grade

 Conclusion or Career Outlook

-Everyone looks out for a high-paying job and what makes statistics stand out of all is that it can join the dots of a problem and give a solution that is notable based on intuition but backed up by real logical reasons from the data.
+Everyone looks out for a high-paying job, and what makes statistics stand out is that it can join the dots of a problem and give a solution that is notable based on intuition but backed up by real logical reasons from the data.

-Statistics can also be applied to one’s personal life; for example, one may be interested in investments, say mutual funds, apply his stats skills, and make some good money out of it.
+Statistics can also be applied to one’s personal life; for example, one may be interested in investments, say mutual funds, apply his stats skills and make some good money.

-With the advent of increase in technology like AI (Artificial Intelligence) and machine learning techniques, statistics become a core course (backbone) of these technologies.
-Nowadays or in the near future, one may call a statistician as the “God of Data”.
+With the advent of technology like AI (Artificial Intelligence) and machine learning techniques, statistics have become a core course (backbone) of these technologies.
+Nowadays or shortly, one may call a statistician the “God of Data”.

 We hope that this EDUCBA information on “Careers in Statistics” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.